 Union Asks for Plexiglass Barriers During COVID-19 Pandemic

-The union represents worker at a long-term nursing home in Brighton, Ontario.
+The union represents workers at a long-term nursing home in Brighton, Ontario.
 The nursing home has approximately 49 beds, 41 residents and 59 employees.

 A COVID-19 outbreak was declared after a resident tested positive for COVID-19 on May 4, 2020.
 In early May 2020, one of the nurses expressed concern in an email to the administrator of the home that the nurse’s station presented a hazard to workers of possible exposure to COVID-19 from residents who were not adhering to physical distancing practices and were either not wearing masks or not wearing masks properly when interacting with staff at the nurse’s station.
 She asked the employer to install a plexiglass barrier around the nursing station to minimize workers’ potential exposure to COVID-19.
 There was no response to the email.